mitranim/espo/readme.md

 ### `function obs(ref)`

-Shortcut for the following, but with some additional wiring:
+Shortcut for the following, with some additional wiring:

 ```js
 new Proxy(ref, new es.ObsPh())